Xendiz/docs-pub/api/dsp/README.md

   - Both methods may receive up to three parameters, all of them are fully optional.
     - `from` and `to` parameters are optional and used to set beginning and end of date period for your report respectively in `YYYY-MM-DD` format.
 If either or both of them aren't set, then date for current day will be used.
     - `endpoint_id` parameter is used to choose one distinct endpoint for report generation.
 If not set then report will be generated based on all of your company's endpoints.
+    - if you want to get detailed data about each bundle set url parameter `detailed` to 1
 - Next two methods are used when you want to get report based on either one specific domain or bundle.
   - Necessary domain or bundle should be set in route's path
   - As URL parameters you can set up to three parameters which are fully optional